UncleWeeds/System-Design/README.md

-# Basic Microservices for Online Shopping Platform (Work in Progress)
+# Basic Microservices for Online Shopping Platform

 # Setting up the Online Shopping Platform on Your PC
 Prerequisites: